heyselbi/matmul/README.md

 ```bash
 oc new-project matmul
 ```
-Fork this repository on your Github account and then clone it into your local machine where pipelines would be running.
-Remember to change *username* to yours:
+Fork this repository on own Github account and then clone it into local machine where pipelines would be running.
+Please remember to change *username* to own:

 ```git
 git clone https://github.com/username/matmul.git